Ruleby/ruleby/docs/dsl_docs.md

       # do stuff...
     end

-But maybe you only want the rule match messages that were created by a particular person.
-You can added conditions to the rule's pattern like this:
+But maybe you only want the rule to match `Message`s that were created by a particular person.
+You can add conditions to the rule's pattern like this:

     rule [Message, :m, where{ self.author == "Joe Kutner" }] do |vars|
       # do stuff
     end

-The reference to `self` in the `where` clause represents the fact object that the rule is being tested against (but don't try to manipulated it, it's really just a proxy).
+The reference to `self` in the `where` clause represents the fact object that the rule is being tested against (but don't try to manipulated it because it's really just a proxy).

-We can add multiple conditions to one where clause by additional statements like this:
+We can add multiple conditions to a single `where` clause with additional statements like this:

     rule [Message, :m, where{
             self.type == :HELLO